 To use a Knossos audio guide, download the app and tour before your visit, bring headphones and a charged phone, and play the commentary for each area as you reach it, following the app’s map.

 Using a Knossos audio guide is simple with a little preparation.
-If you are using a smartphone app, download both the app and the offline tour content before you arrive, as the mobile signal at the site can be patchy, and make sure your phone is fully charged.
+If you are using a smartphone app, download both the app and the offline tour content before you arrive, because the mobile signal at the site can be patchy.
+Make sure your phone is fully charged, since the screen and audio drain the battery over an hour of use, and a power bank is a sensible backup.
 Bring headphones or earphones, which are essential for hearing the commentary clearly and for not disturbing other visitors.

 Is a Knossos audio guide worth it?